 …men in whom the terrible barbarities of the savages, suffered through their families, or their friends and neighbors, had wrought a change of temper as strange as fearful… solitary men, bereaved fathers or orphaned sons, the sole survivors, sometimes, of exterminated households, who remained only to devote themselves to lives of vengeance; and “Indian-hating”… was so far from being an uncommon passion in some particular districts, that it was thought to have infected, occasionally, persons, otherwise of good repute, who ranged the woods, intent on private adventures, which they were careful to conceal from the public eye.

 Nick of the Woods takes place in Kentucky in the 1780’s.
 Two cousins and lovers, Roland and Edith Forrester, are traveling to the Fall of the Ohio.
 Roland and Edith were orphans of twin brothers, both of whom supported the American Revolution.
 After the deaths of their fathers, Roland and Edith were raised by Major Roland Forrester, a stern loyalist who was initially unable to forgive his brothers for their revolutionary leanings.
 As a result, he put in his will that his fortune would go to a missing illegitimate daughter.
 However, after adopting Roland and Edith, Major Forrester changed his will so that his property would be split between the two cousins.
 However, when Roland joined a troop of Virginia horsemen to fight in the Battle of Yorktown, he forfeited his share of the will.
 When Roland returns home after the battle, he finds that the Major had died and that there was no trace of the new will, leaving Edith destitute.
 Richard Braxley, the Major’s lawyer, claims that the new will is nowhere to be found and instead follows the wishes of the original will, taking the inheritance into his own hands in the name of the Major’s illegitimate daughter.
 With no alternative, Roland decides to take Edith to Kentucky to place her in the care of a pioneer relative in the Falls while he would create a fortune from his own time in the frontier which would allow him to marry Edith.
 They first stop at Colonel Bruce’s station, where they meet Telie Doe, the daughter of a “white Indian” named Abel Doe and Ralph Stackpole, a renowned horse thief.
-They also hear the tale of the Nick of the Woods, or the Jibbenainosay, who is believed to be a devil or spirit who protects the station from Indian attack by killing any Indian who approaches the station, and leaving their corpse with his mark- a cross carved into their torso, and their head scalped.
-They meet Nathan Slaughter, a local Quaker who is ridiculed for his refusal to partake in battle against the Indians.
+They also hear the tale of the Nick of the Woods, or the Jibbenainosay, who is believed to be a devil or spirit who protects the station from outside attack by killing any American Indian who approaches the station, and leaving their corpse with his mark- a cross carved into their torso, and their head scalped.
+They meet Nathan Slaughter, a local Quaker who is ridiculed for his refusal to partake in battle against the American Indians near their camp.

-Edith and Roland continue on their journey the following day, however, a local Indian battle forces them to be escorted only by a single man, who is aggravated by this assignment as it refuses his participation in the Indian battle.
+Edith and Roland continue on their journey the following day, however, a local American Indian battle forces them to be escorted only by a single man, who is aggravated by this assignment as it refuses his participation in the battle.
 The guide quickly deserts the two cousins.
 Thankfully, Telie Doe happened to follow them and she takes up the lead as their new escort.
-Throughout the journey, the team encounters numerous challenges and obstacles, most notably, the continued threat of an Indian attack.
+Throughout the journey, the team encounters numerous challenges and obstacles, most notably, the continued threat of an American Indian attack.
 Thankfully, they also meet up with Nathan Slaughter and his dog, little Peter, who prove to be of great assistance.
 Peter can smell Indians and warn the team of the approaching threat, while Nathan suddenly transforms into a skilled and brutal killer of Indians.
 It is discovered that his entire family was murdered by the Shawnee tribe led by Wenonga.
 At one point, the team is captured by the Shawnee, except Nathan, who manages to first rescue Roland, then Ralph.
 This team then tries to rescue Edith and Telie, however, their efforts are thwarted by Ralph’s desire to steal more horses than needed, and the entire team is captured.
 Nathan reveals to Wenonga that he is Nate of the Woods, and finally scalps the man.
 The team manage to rescue Roland and Ralph from being burned alive.
 Edith is taken away by Braxley, but he is killed in the final battle, and she is carefully returned to Roland.
 The will promising the that estate of the Major to Edith and Roland is also discovered when Braxley accidentally drops it and is returned to the two cousins.

 Notes & Quotes